The-Microservice-Dungeon/decisionlog/_decisions/hosting.md

 ## How is this decision evaluated?

+* Simplicity of setup
 * Price
-* Simplicity of setup
-* Vendor lock-in (proprietary solution)
-    * A proprietary solution is a hardware or software product or combination of products and services that is tied to a specific vendor, to the exclusion of all other vendors.
 * Backup options

 ## Resolution Details

-It was decided to use the hosting option from one of the main stakeholders ([UID](https://www.uid.com)).
+It was decided to use the TH internal solution.
-A Linux server will be provided.
+An Ubuntu server will be provided.
 The development team should be able to connect and to control the server using SSH.

 ## Reasons for the resolution

-The price is one of the most important aspects of the decision.
-In this regard, only one viable option has the strongest position.
-One of the main stakeholders (UID) is ready to provide a server for free.
+Availability and easy access are the main criteria.
+Availability is also indirectly dependent on the cost factor.
+High costs entail a procurement process.
+The VM provided by the ADV lab is free of charge, comes with a two-day three-generation backup and is provided with the latest version of Ubunutu.

-The setup of Strato's servers in comparison to UID should be very similar. (not checked in practice)\
+The setup of Strato's servers in comparison to TH should be very similar. (not checked in practice)\
 As can be seen from the sources, setting up an application on a cloud platform has its own complexity. (not checked in practice)

-In addition, the cloud platform solution would also be vendor lock-in (proprietary solution)

 Backups come with extra price by rented solutions.